Get started with Shape today!

 In addition to its flexible interface, Freshworks also boasts competitive pricing.
 It offers a free plan and three premium monthly pricing plans: Growth, Pro, and Enterprise, priced at $18, $47, and $83 per user per month, respectively.
 This range of price points makes Freshworks quite affordable compared to other CRM solutions in the market.

 But affordability isn't Freshworks’ only strength.
-The powerful CRM excels in improving client communication, which is crucial for achieving success given the increasing competition within the insurance industry.
+The powerful CRM excels in improving client communication, which is crucial for achieving success given the increasing competition within the industry.
 Freshworks simplifies this process by integrating built-in chat, email, and phone functionalities right within the CRM, even on the free plan.
 Furthermore, by incorporating Freshchat, Freshworks' AI-driven real-time chat tool, you can engage with clients in real-time and gather valuable insights.

 When you upgrade to the Growth plan, you unlock the benefits of automated workflows and AI-powered contact scoring.
 These features even further enhance your customer engagement strategy.